brendt/stitcher.io/src/content/blog/2019-07-30-a-letter-to-the-php-team.md

 Am I fair to call this system, at least partially, broken?

-I believe our system should be thoroughly evaluated, and I think we _should_ look at how other open source communities, outside of ((PHP)), manage to keep moving their project forward in a healthy way.
+I believe our system should be thoroughly evaluated, and I think we _should_ look at how open source communities outside of ((PHP)) manage to keep moving their project forward in a healthy way.

-Thanks
+One example is ((TC39)), the committee that manages ((ECMAS))cript, aka JavaScript.
+Dr. Axel Rauschmayer wrote [a great post](*https://2ality.com/2015/11/tc39-process.html) about how the ((TC39)) process works.
+Now, you might love or hate JavaScript, but it's clear that they are doing something right over there, given the lasting success of the language over the years.

+One of the things they get right is an open communication channel with their community.
+Communication that is transparent and accessible between contributors and users via [GitHub](*https://github.com/tc39/ecma262).
+Another language that does this is Rust, which provides [an open forum](*https://internals.rust-lang.org) the discuss how the language is shaped.

+An open place like GitHub or a forum diminishes the barrier most userland developers experience with the internals mailing list.
+Many of us read it, though very little userland developers actually feel they can voice their opinion on it.
+I think there's two reasons for this:

+- The mailing list is difficult to navigate compared to forums and threads
+- It's often a hostile place, lacking basic decency and proper moderation

+Better communication will close the current disconnect between the two groups, it will allow ((PHP)) to become what the actual majority of ((PHP)) users want it to be.

+Besides communication, there's the matter of what features should be added to the language. ((TC39)) provides a clear framework on how the language can evolve; it's a system that's superior to and less confusing than ((PHP))'s current ((RFC)) process.

+I already mentioned that the ((RFC)) process has been an on-and-off hot debate for the past months; it's at the point where many ((RFC)) proposals on the mailing list spark the same discussion over and over again, with no results.
+Let's again look at committees like ((TC39)), and fix it once and for all.

+---

+There's more things to do to fix the current broken process of ((PHP))'s development, but I can't possibly list everything here today.
+So I think it'd be good to keep the conversation going.
+My suggestion would be to go over to [Reddit](*https://www.reddit.com/r/PHP/comments/cwueyd/a_letter_to_the_php_team/) where we can discuss it further.

+Kind regards
 <br>
 Brent